BroadSoft-Xtended/DeveloperPortalDocs/Hub/UpdatingContextual.md

 # Updating Contextual

+Contextual is where you will display all information that is shared between the two users who are interaction.

+![](https://raw.githubusercontent.com/BroadsoftLabs/BroadsoftExternalDocs/master/Hub/images/image12.png)

 When the user opens a conversation with one or many users, we will send you the following post request:

-![](https://raw.githubusercontent.com/BroadsoftLabs/BroadsoftExternalDocs/master/Hub/images/image12.png)

 ```
 POST https://<yourBaseUrl>/:app/timeline